milesizydorczak12/Fingerprint-Correlation/README.md

 # REU-Biometrics-1F

-Analyzing the pattern correlation among ten fingerprint patterns - first in the world to prove existence of intra-person fingerprint correlation.
+Analyzing the pattern correlation among ten fingerprint patterns - **first in the world to prove existence of intra-person fingerprint correlation**.
 By Gabe Guo, Miles Izydorczak, Wenyao Xu.

 # Installation